Systree33/Rhythmbox-Lyric-File/README.md

 # Rhythmbox-Lyric-File
 A Rhythmbox plugin that shows local .lrc files

+All this does is load the file and display it.
+It does not display lyrics synchronously.

 ### Installation
 Move or copy ```LyricFile.py``` and ```LyricFile.plugin``` into ```~/.local/share/rhythmbox/plugins.